felipethome/audio-visualization/README.md

 ## Compatibility

-Up to date Chrome, Firefox or Edge will definitely work.
+Up to date Chrome and Firefox will definitely work.
-Up to date Safari (Webkit) will work, but their decodeAudioData function is buggy, so I do not guarantee that.
+Up to date Safari and Edge will work, but their decodeAudioData function is buggy, so I do not guarantee that.
 Internet Explorer: No.

 [Web Audio API compatibility table](https://caniuse.com/#search=web%20audio%20api)